 What credit score do you need to buy a house in Las Vegas (2026)?

 Credit score isn't the only factor, though.
 Lenders also weigh your down payment, your debt-to-income ratio, and the property itself.
+Underwriters bundle those factors as the four Cs; our parent site’s guide to the four Cs lenders weigh shows how they fit together.
 The 2026 conforming loan limit in Nevada is $832,750, well above the Las Vegas median, so a conventional conforming loan covers nearly every local home.
-If you're just starting out, our first-time home buyer guide for Las Vegas and the conventional loan requirements and prep guide for Nevada walk through the full checklist.
 Everything below is illustrative — not a quote, offer, or commitment to lend.

-FICO scores run from 300 to 850.
-Lenders and the credit bureaus group those numbers into bands that describe how much of a risk a file looks like.
+A credit score band groups FICO scores from 300 to 850 into risk tiers that Las Vegas lenders use to price a loan.
 Here's how the ranges break down and where the conventional 620 line falls.

 | FICO band | Score range | What it usually means for a Las Vegas buyer |